 Prerequisite: ENGL 102 English Composition.
-Students will investigate and practice key elements of academic and other types of formalized writing in this course.
-Course content will include an introduction to the numerous steps involved in creating advanced-level writing such as assessing sources, developing thesis statements and other central ideas, organizing paragraphs, and proofreading.
-Students will strengthen their overall language skills and vocabulary through analysis of professional letters, case studies, reports, and essays followed by advancing their research and writing project competencies.
+In this course, students will investigate and apply key elements of academic and formal writing.
+Students will consider writing processes; from assessing sources, developing ideas, organizing paragraphs, to proofreading.
+Students will also apply the elements of formal writing by practicing language skills and developing vocabulary.
+Through the investigation and development of professional letters, case studies, reports, and essays; students will incorporate research, and demonstrate more in-depth writing skills.